 Interview transcription is required by many firms such as market research companies and universities carrying out research projects.
 Students also undertake research interviews as part of their coursework.
-Journalists record interviews to be published in magazines and newspapers.
+Journalists record interviews and their interview transcript is published in magazines and newspapers.
 We often receive audio from journalists interviewing well known celebrities.
-Of course our transcriptionists enjoy typing these especially if the interviewee is a well known singer, actor or sports person.
+Of course our transcriptionists enjoy producing and listening to celebrity interviews transcripts especially if the interviewee is a well known singer, actor or sports person.
 Conversations are also recorded for other purposes, maybe to be used in court, meetings in an office, insurance companies recording telephone calls, the list is endless.
+Transcribing interviews requires qualified and trained transcriptionists as sometimes the recording is undertaken in noisy surroundings, maybe the recorder is not directly near the speakers, the speakers may have strong foreign accents and many other factors.

-You can view examples of our transcripts on the home page.
+You can view an interview transcription example on the home page.

 Verbatim transcription: Everything recorded in the transcript is typed up.
 This will include erms and ers, you knows, repetitions etc. Coughing, pauses, laughter etc is put in brackets.
 Words are typed as said i.e. gonna, wanna and ’cause.